Zamboanga City

+According to the 2024 census, the City of Zamboanga has a population of 1,018,894 people.

 On October 12, 1936, Zamboanga became a chartered city under Commonwealth Act No. 39.
 It was inaugurated on February 26, 1937.

 Zamboanga City is an independent, chartered city and was designated highly urbanized on November 22, 1983.

-Although geographically separated, and an independent and chartered city, Zamboanga City is grouped with the province of Zamboanga del Sur for statistical purposes, yet governed independently from it.
+Although geographically separated, and an independent and chartered city, Zamboanga City is grouped with the province of Zamboanga del Sur by the Philippine Statistics Authority for statistical purposes, yet governed independently from it.
+And also, it is the largest city of that province and in the entire Zamboanga Peninsula Region.

+In 2028, the city's population is projected to hit the 1,200,000 population mark, which will make the city fall under the NEDA's classification of a Metropolitan City.

+Etymology

+The name of Zamboanga is the Hispanicized spelling of the Sinama term for "mooring place" - samboangan (also spelled sambuangan; and in Subanen, sembwangan), from the root word samboang ("mooring pole").
+"Samboangan" was the original name of Zamboanga City, from where the name of the peninsula is derived from.
+"Samboangan" is well-attested in Spanish, British, French, German, and American historical records from as far back as the 17th century.